uts-magic-lab/pyconnect/README.md

 3. Not suitable for any programs that have soft/hard realtime requirement.

 ### A brief history of PyConnect
 PyConnect was born out of a short project (only a design proposal was required for the project completion) for my master study at the University of Technology, Sydney.
 The initial goal was to embed a Python engine into Sony AIBO robot for the UTS robot soccer team: UTS Unleashed!.
 The plan was to take many advantages of Python for further robotic programming (quite few universities' robot soccer teams use Python, in fact).
 However, no one wants to reprogram many existing tried-and-proven C++ components (besides, there are performance issues for computational intensive tasks).
-Hence the idea to develop a wrapper for existing code.
-It soon becomes obvious to me, this idea can go beyond the confines of AIBO.
+Hence the idea was to develop a wrapper for existing code.
+It soon becomes clear to me, this idea can go beyond the confines of AIBO.

 NOTE: The embedded Python engine (and related code) for AIBO is not included in the released package.

 ## Documentation
 Check pyconnect_intro.pdf file under doc directory.
-This document has not been fully updated since PyConnect initial version for AIBO robot.
-I will improve it over the time.
-Most stuff is still very relevant.

 ### Compile PyConnect extension module
 #### Linux (debian)

-1. You need to install Python and Python-dev for C++ package first (i.e. `aptitude install python2.5 python2.5-dev`)
+1. You need to install Python and Python-dev for C++ package first (i.e. `aptitude install python python-dev`)

 2. Do `python pyconnect_ext_setup.py build`